otahontas/dotfiles/README.md

 # Dotfiles

-This repo includes my configurations for macOS and arch/ubuntu servers.
+This repo includes my configurations for macOS and various linux setups, such as Arch.

 ## Highlights